-Corporate social responsibility is the future for a thriving fashion industry
+Corporate social responsibility must be the future for fashion manufacturers

 Textile Consult is a management and training consultancy for textile manufacturers and retailers worldwide.
 Contact us today to see how we can make your business more effective and sustainable, as well as helping you to create effective corporate social responsibility measures.